PabRD/plotReliabilityValidity/README.md

 # plotReliabilityValidity
-Quicly plot correlation plots for validity and reliability studies with associated statistics
+Quickly plot correlation plots for validity and reliability studies with associated statistics

 ______________________________________
 Validity: